bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/bitfoot.rst

 Strain Gauge Connection
 =======================

+The strain gages should be connected as follows when using our ros_control based software:

-P1: Back Right P2: Back Left P3: Front Right P4: Front Left
+* P1: Back Right
+* P2: Back Left
+* P3: Front Right
+* P4: Front Left

+.. _Calibrating the Sensors:

 Calibrating the Sensors
 =======================